Overview

 FINRA 2360

 FINRA Rule 2360 establishes position limit standards for exchange-listed and OTC equity options.
-Specifically, standardized equity options (those cleared by the Options Clearing Corporation and traded on an exchange) must not be aggregated with conventional equity options(those traded OTC), even if they are economically equivalent.
+Specifically, standardised equity options (those cleared by the Options Clearing Corporation and traded on an exchange) must not be aggregated with conventional equity options(those traded OTC), even if they are economically equivalent.
 For more information, please refer to the legislation.

 MiFID II

 MiFID II brings certain OTC contracts into the scope of position limits if they are deemed economically equivalent to their exchange-listed counterpart.
-A contract is considered to be economically equivalent if the OTC contract shares the same underlying commodity and delivery location and whether it demonstrates the same economic characteristics as its exchange-listed counterpart.
+A contract is considered to be economically equivalent if the OTC contract shares the same underlying commodity and delivery location, and whether it demonstrates the same economic characteristics as its exchange-listed counterpart.
 Any OTC contracts meeting these criteria must be aggregated together with their exchange-listed counterparts for position limit monitoring.
 For more information, please refer to Article 57 and RTS 21.

 CFTC Rules